Bachelor-Student/Bachelorarbeit/Woerterbuchparser/README.md

 # DeepPant-Anglizismendetector
-This Programm is meant to delete all entries in a english dictionary that contain any word thats also in a german dictionary.
+This Programm is meant to delete all entries in an english dictionary, that contain any word that's also in a german dictionary.

-The result will be a dictionary of entries, which are unique for the english language and foreign to the german language.
+The result will be a dictionary of entries, which are all unique for the english language and foreign to the german language.
 It will be used in Detector.c